 The focus of her work includes post-migrant theatre, the theatre of migration, and post-colonialism.
 She worked on the research project “The Role of Independent Theatre in Contemporary European Theatre: Structural and Aesthetic Changes” headed by Professor Manfred Brauneck and the German Centre of the International Theatre Institute (ITI).
 From 2014 to 2015, she was a fellow at the International Research Centre “Interweaving Performance Cultures” at the Freie Universität Berlin.
 Her dissertation “Theatre for Everyone?
 The Participation of Post-migrants according to the Example of Theatres of the City of Cologne” was published in 2011.
 Additional writings have been published in: Brauneck, Manfred, Die Rolle der Freien Theater im europäischen Theater der Gegenwart: strukturelle und ästhetische Veränderungen (late 2015); Pultz Moslund, Sten / Ring Petersen, Anne / Schramm, Moritz, Migration and Culture: Politics, Aesthetics and History (2015); and Schneider, Wolfgang (ed.), Theater und Migration.
 Herausforderungen für Kulturpolitik und Theaterpraxis (2011).
 She is currently working on her postdoc on the aesthetics and narratives in (post-)migrant theatre.

 Dates: September 10–14, 2018

-This perspective is intended to offer a view of the collections of the Bode-Museum from an artistic perspective and explore topics for projects or offer additional themes to explore.
-The main aim is to propose viable input for projects in the fields of education and outreach, not the production of an artwork.
+This perspective was intended to offer a view of the collections of the Bode-Museum from an artistic perspective and explore topics for projects or offer additional themes to explore.
+The main aim was to propose viable input for projects in the fields of education and outreach, not the production of an artwork.

 lab.Bode resident: Mathilde ter Heijne, Professor for Performance and Media at the University of the Arts Berlin